msionut28/pantryChef_frontend/README.md

   ...
 }
 ```
-It sets a limit of maximum 20 ingredients in order to avoid really long lists, as I have found that some of the recipes in this API included ingredients such as : "salt", "pepper", "sunflower oil" and so on and I think it was unnecessary having so many ingredients listed as a matter of styling.
+It sets a limit of a maximum of 20 ingredients to avoid long lists.
+Some recipes in this API included common ingredients such as "salt," "pepper," "sunflower oil," and so on, and I found it unnecessary to list so many ingredients as a matter of styling.

-The method is called inside the ```<template>``` of the page
+The method is called inside the ```<template>``` of the page.

 ```
 <template>